-How a Juvenile DWI Can Impact Your Child’s Future
+How a Juvenile DWI in North Carolina Can Impact Your Child’s Future

 A DWI has a ripple effect on your child’s future.
 Many parents are understandably angry when their child is arrested and refuse to pay for legal representation, choosing instead to let their child “learn their lesson” in the criminal justice system.
 While understandable, this is perhaps one of the worst things you can do for your child.
 A DWI can prevent them from attending college, since many scholarships and grants are revoked if a student is convicted on criminal charges.
 They may also be unable to attend their program of choice and see their career paths severely restricted.
 This could decrease their earning potential and keep them out of a field they truly love.

 Additionally, a DWI conviction will follow your child for the rest of their life.
 Every time a potential employer runs a background check, those charges will come up.
 If they want to volunteer in their child’s classroom, their DWI conviction could forbid them from doing so.
 There will be time to discipline your child, but do not let the criminal justice system do it.

 Limiting the Damage of an Underage or Provisional DWI